• Skip to primary navigation

 7. Visualize Who and Where You Want to Be

 Do you want to hate yourself and feel a lack of confidence forever?
-Or do you want to start living a better life that includes you being happier and more at peace?
+Or do you want to start living a better life that includes being happier and more at peace?

 Then start by writing down what your life would look like if you had no limits.
 Seriously, write down every dream and thought you have that would be amazing to have in your own life.